J-DubApps/Blog/content/posts/2024/employee-surveillance.md

 ___

+This leads me to the *ENTIRE POINT* of this blog post- the ***MOST IMPORTANT QUESTION*** that I believe needs asking...

 ### Why Are You Hiring People You Think You Need to Surveil?

-At the heart of anti-surveillance thinking is a simple question: If you don’t trust the people you hire, why did you hire them in the first place?
+At the heart of anti-surveillance thinking is a simple question: If you don’t trust the people you hire, why did you hire them in the *first place*? <br />
-	•	Erosion of Trust – Once you implement intrusive surveillance, you send a clear message: “I believe you might slack off if I’m not watching.”
+•	**Erosion of Trust** – Once you implement intrusive surveillance, you send a clear message: “I believe you might slack off if I’m not watching.”
 This undermines the trust-based contract that encourages employees to be loyal, creative, and engaged.
+To know if you can trust someone to work hard, and be productive -- you have to *first* trust them, and give them the opportunity to reward (or betray) Trust.
+Digital software logging keystrokes is *not* how you do that. <br />
-	•	Turnover & Talent Drain – Skilled professionals prefer workplaces where they’re treated with autonomy and respect.
-Surveillance-heavy cultures risk driving the best talent elsewhere.
+•	**Turnover & Talent Drain** – Skilled professionals prefer workplaces where they’re treated with autonomy and respect.
+Surveillance-heavy cultures risk driving the *best* performers and smart talent elsewhere. <br />
-	•	Opportunity Cost – Time and resources spent on building and managing surveillance systems could be reallocated to leadership development, improved processes, or benefits that actually boost morale and productivity.
+•	**Opportunity Cost** – Time and resources spent on building and managing surveillance systems could be reallocated to leadership development, improved processes, or benefits that actually boost morale and productivity. <br /> <br />

+#### BONUS: HIRE SLOW, FIRE FAST

+**You should give hiring the respect it deserves, and not just check a box**:  thoroughly vetting candidates to find the best cultural and skill fit, before extending an offer, **is how you hire people you don't need to surveil**.
+When you *hire fast*, you get *the opposite*.
+Hiring slow needn't take long: it just means multiple interviews, at least one skill assessment, and team interaction interview if you can swing it (during final interview the candidate meets some or all of the team).
+By taking the time upfront, organizations avoid costly mismatches and onboarding struggles.
+At the same time, when someone proves to be a poor fit: decisive removal ensures minimal disruptions and protects team morale.
+And removes the need to install digital surveillance tools.

 Building a culture of trust and accountability is more effective in the long run than controlling people’s every digital move.
-People who feel trusted are more willing to tackle challenges proactively, communicate openly about obstacles, and go the extra mile.
+People who feel trusted are more willing to tackle challenges proactively, communicate openly about obstacles, and truly go the extra mile.
+Surveillance creates the opposite of these things.
+Every time.
+[But hey, don't take my word for it](https://www.raconteur.net/future-of-work/employee-monitoring-staff-response). <br />

+___

+### Moving Toward a Productive, Trust-Centric Workplace

+***I can't believe I had to write any of this***, but my friend's situation riend at a weird little company.
+And it allowed me to think-through my own thoughts on all of this.  <br />

+**So what’s the alternative?** (I thought you'd never ask) <br />
+	1.	**Focus on Deliverables** – Define clear deliverables and objectives for each role and project.
+Let people manage their own time to hit these milestones, within reason.
+	2.	**Encourage Open Communication** – Instead of relying on digital “big brother,” cultivate an environment where employees feel comfortable discussing when they need help, more time, or resources.
+	3.	**Offer Meaningful Feedback** – Replace constant monitoring with regular check-ins that provide constructive feedback and guidance.
+Don't "be nice" or sugar-coat, either, give your reports and project SMEs direct and timely feedback.
+That is *on you* to do, and for them to take and run with it.
+Adn when you trust your reports, that is 90% of the time what they'll do.
+	4.	**Celebrate Wins & Accountability** – When employees do meet or exceed expectations, recognize and reward them.
+This fosters an ecosystem of mutual respect and shared success.
+	5.	**Create Spaces for Innovation** – Trusting employees frees them to explore new ideas.
+And if they make mistakes, treat these as learning experiences rather than triggers for increased scrutiny.
+To know if you can trust an employee to grow and innovate -- you have to *first* trust them!
+___

+## tl;dr THE TAKEAWAY

+Ultimately when a company provides employees with computing devices, they can install whatever they want.
+But nothing is free: **surveilling workers does little more than create stress, mistrust, and a fixation on questionable metrics**.
+Many of the “productivity signals” companies cling to—like face time or keystroke logs—are easy to fake and tell us *horribly little* about ***genuine value creation***.
+If you want your team to perform at its best, measure what truly matters, and above all, trust the very people you brought on board to do the job. <br />

+When you’re tempted to reach for surveillance tools, ask yourself: ***Am I hiring too fast, without good vetting***?  ***Why risk hiring people I don’t trust***?
+By grounding your organization in autonomy, accountability, and clear objectives, you can build a culture that thrives on real productivity rather than micromanaged illusions.